-You should replace them approximately every 90 days, if you don't have allergies, but AC professionals generally recommend every 45 days for maximum efficiency.
+You should replace your air filter approximately every 90 days, if you don't have allergies, but AC professionals generally recommend every 45 days for maximum efficiency.
 Be sure to replace them with the correct size and type of air filter.
 If your air conditioner is working properly, you can remove the filter and buy one that is identical to it.
-In general, most air filter manufacturers and HVAC companies recommend changing your air filter every 90 days or 3 months.
+In general, most air filter manufacturers and HVAC companies suggest changing your air filter every 90 days or 3 months.

 This may vary depending on the location of your home (e.g. dry and dusty climates), if you have pets, and the age of your system and equipment.
 If you have pets in your home, you should consider changing the filter every 60 days or 2 months, and for households with multiple pets or people with allergies or respiratory conditions, we recommend changing the filter every 20 to 45 days.
 Usually, vacation homes or vacant homes that don't have much use can expect to change filters every 9-12 months.
 The general consensus is that the more you use your home, the more you need to change the air filter.

 How often you need to change your air filters depends on how often you use your home.
 For a little-used vacation home, you could get away with changing filters once a year.
 However, for a typical suburban home, you'll probably want to change filters at least every 90 days.
 But that time frame changes depending on the additional circumstances below.
 A general rule of thumb for pleated air filters (such as those manufactured by FilterBuy) is to replace the filter every 90 days.